MichaelT025/Shade/README.md

 - 🪟 Always-on-top translucent overlay
 - 📸 Instant screen capture (overlay automatically excluded)
 - 🤖 **Multi-provider LLM support** - Gemini, OpenAI, and Anthropic fully integrated
+- 💬 **Conversation memory** - AI remembers context from earlier in the chat
 - 🔑 Bring your own API key - No subscriptions, pay only for what you use
 - 🔒 Privacy-first: no data persistence
 - ⌨️ Global keyboard shortcuts